Strawberry mimosas are the perfect late-spring cocktail, featuring sweet strawberry syrup topped with sparkling wine and finely chopped strawberries.

 Mimosas are the kind of drink that is best made right before serving.
 That said, you can make the strawberry syrup in advance and keep it refrigerated until ready to serve, along with the champagne.
 For the finely chopped strawberries, you can prepare them an hour or two in advance, but the longer they sit (even refrigerated), the more they will soften and start to leak out strawberry juice.
 For the best-looking strawberry mimosas, finely chop the strawberries within 30 minutes of serving.

-Because you are going to mix your champagne with something else, you don’t need to buy a top-quality bottle.
-That said, you always want to buy a bottle of something you would like to drink on its own.
-The quality will nearly always come through in the finished cocktail.
-Look for a champagne that is dry or extra-dry (brut or extra-brut) with this cocktail.
+Mimosas are traditionally made with sparkling wine.
+(Note that in the United States, people often use the term “champagne” to describe any bubbly wine, but Champagne is actually an AOC-protected term.
+That means that only champagne produced by wine makers in the Champagne region of France can be called Champagne.)
+Because you are going to mix your sparkling wine with something else, you don’t need to buy a top-quality bottle, but you should buy a bottle of something you would drink on its own.
+Look for a champagne that is dry or extra-dry (brut or extra-brut).
 You can often find better deals on prosecco or other sparkling wines that are still delicious but don’t have the Champagne designation.

 This recipe really shines with in-season, sweet strawberries.
 The strawberries that you find year-round in the grocery store are often artificially ripened, and sometimes more sour than sweet.
 You can always toss your finely chopped strawberries with a little bit of sugar before you use them to top your mimosa, if your strawberries aren’t sweet enough on their own.